-- (1) Coal ash shall be applied at a rate per acre that will protect public health, public safety and the environment. - (2) The coal ash that is applied will be part of the approved reclamation plan of the coal mining activity in order to increase the productivity or properties of the soil. - (3) The coal ash is not used in amounts that exceed the maximum cumulative loading rates in § 290.103(f) (relating to use of coal ash as a soil substitute or soil additive). - (4) The offsite dispersion of dust from coal ash and other materials shall be minimized. - (h) Additional operating requirements for the beneficial use of coal ash at coal refuse disposal sites.
-The following apply to the beneficial use of coal ash at coal refuse disposal sites: - (1) Placement of coal ash as part of coal refuse disposal operations permitted under Chapters 86-90 (relating to surface and underground coal mining: general, surface mining of coal, anthracite coal, underground mining of coal and coal preparation facilities, and coal refuse disposal) must meet the following: - (i) The cubic yards of coal ash does not exceed the total cubic yards of coal refuse to be disposed based on uncompacted volumes of materials received at the site. - (ii) The coal ash has physical and chemical characteristics that meet the following requirements: - (A) Improve compaction and stability within the fill. - (B) Reduce infiltration of water into coal refuse. - (C) Improve the quality of leachate generated by the coal refuse. - (2) The offsite dispersion of dust from coal ash and other materials shall be minimized. - (i) Additional coal ash sampling.
-A person using coal ash at a coal mining activity site shall, each quarter that coal ash is being used at the site, sample the ash after it has been placed at the site and such sample shall be analyzed in accordance with section 290.201(c)(5).
+- (2) The coal ash that is applied will be part of the approved reclamation plan of the coal mining activity in order to increase the productivity or properties of the soil. - (3) The coal ash is not used in amounts that exceed the maximum cumulative loading rates in § 290.103[(f)](e) (relating to use of coal ash as a soil substitute or soil additive). - (4) The offsite dispersion of dust from coal ash and other materials shall be minimized. - (h) Additional operating requirements for the beneficial use of coal ash at coal refuse disposal sites.
+The following apply to the beneficial use of coal ash at coal refuse disposal sites: - (1) Placement of coal ash as part of coal refuse disposal operations permitted under Chapters 86-90 must meet the following: - (i) The cubic yards of coal ash does not exceed the total cubic yards of coal refuse to be disposed based on uncompacted volumes of materials received at the site. - (ii) The coal ash has physical and chemical characteristics that meet the following requirements: - (A) Improve compaction and stability within the fill. - (B) Reduce infiltration of water into coal refuse. - (C) Improve the quality of leachate generated by the coal refuse. - (2) The offsite dispersion of dust from coal ash and other materials shall be minimized. - (i) Additional coal ash sampling.
+A person using coal ash at a coal mining activity site shall, each quarter that coal ash is being used at the site, sample the COAL ash after it has been placed at the site and such sample shall be analyzed in accordance with § 290.201[(e)(5)].
 The results of the analysis shall be submitted quarterly to and in the format required by the Department.
+A REDUCED FREQUENCY MAY BE APPROVED BY THE DEPARTMENT WHERE A COAL MINING ACTIVITY SITE IS RECEIVING COAL ASH FROM ONLY ONE SOURCE AND IS LOCATED AT ONE OF THE FOLLOWING: - (1) ON THE SAME TRACT OF LAND WHERE THE COAL ASH WAS GENERATED. - (2) ON A TRACT OF LAND CONTIGUOUS TO THE TRACT WHERE THE COAL ASH WAS GENERATED.

-(j) Annual Report.
-Prior to January 31, the permittee of a coal mining activity site where coal ash was placed in the previous calendar year shall submit a report for the previous calendar year to the Department that includes permit number, mining company contact information, the identity of each source of coal ash and its certification number, and the volume in cubic yards and the weight in dry tons for each source of coal ash that was placed at the site.
+- (3) ON A TRACT OF LAND CONNECTED TO THE TRACT WHERE THE COAL ASH WAS GENERATED BY A RIGHT-OF-WAY CONTROLLED BY THE GENERATOR AND TO WHICH THE PUBLIC DOES NOT HAVE ACCESS. - (4) ON A TRACT OF LAND SEPARATED FROM THE TRACT WHERE THE COAL ASH WAS GENERATED BY ONLY A PUBLIC OR PRIVATE RIGHT-OF-WAY AND ACCESS BETWEEN THE TWO TRACTS IS BY CROSSING RATHER THAN TRAVELING ALONG THE RIGHT-OF-WAY. - (j) Annual Report.
+Prior to January 31, the permittee of a coal mining activity site where coal ash was placed in the previous calendar year shall submit a report for the previous calendar year to the Department that includes permit number, mining company contact information, the identity of each source of coal ash and its DEPARTMENT-ASSIGNED certification [number] IDENTIFIER, and the volume in cubic yards and the weight in dry tons for each source of coal ash that was placed at the site. - (k) A PERSON BENEFICIALLY USING COAL ASH UNDER THIS SECTION MUST NOTIFY THE DEPARTMENT WITHIN 72 HOURS OF ANY EVIDENCE THAT THE MATERIAL DOES NOT MEET THE CERTIFICATION REQUIREMENTS IN § 290.201. - § 290.105.
+[Coal ash beneficial] BENEFICIAL use at abandoned [coal surface] mine [sites] LANDS. - (a) RECLAMATION CONTRACT WITH THE Department [Approval].
+Coal ash may be beneficially used FOR THE PURPOSES OF

-§ 290.105.
-Coal ash beneficial use at abandoned coal surface mine sites.
+RECLAMATION at abandoned [eoal surface] mine [sites] LANDS, AS